badhive/stitch/README.md

 ## Stitch

+**NOTE: Stitch is an experimental project and stability is not guaranteed.
+It has been used for its intended purpose (targeted rewriting / obfuscation) with success but may not be reliable for more complex tasks.**

 Cross-platform C++ library for patching and obfuscating code in compiled binaries.
 Code and binary parsing are logically separated in order to support as many binary format + architecture combinations as possible.